Easy Blueberry Cheesecake Bars Recipe: Perfect Crowd-Pleasing DessertBlueberry Cheesecake Bars

 Cheesecake Bar Tips

-This blueberry cream cheese bars recipe makes a cheesecake filling that is thick, creamy, and sweet.
+This blueberry cream cheese bar recipe makes a cheesecake filling that is thick, creamy, and sweet.
 These cheesecake bars are finished off with a dream topping of blueberry pie filling.
 Here are five suggestions to help you make these bars:

 1. Don’t use chilled cream cheese because you’ll get a lumpy batter.

-2. To soften your cream cheese, place it in a microwaveable bowl and microwave on high for approximately 15-20 seconds, or just until soft.
+2. To soften your cream cheese, place it in a microwaveable bowl and microwave on high for approximately 15-20 seconds or until soft.

 3. For easy cleanup, line your baking pan with foil.
 Here’s an easy way to do this.
 Turn your pan upside down and fit a piece of foil over the top of the pan, smoothing the corners as necessary.
 Remove the foil and turn the pan over.
 The foil will now fit perfectly inside the pan.